hanggrian/socialview/README.md

 #### Commons

-The `commons` module contains `SocialSuggestionEditText` that displays hashtag and mention suggestions as you type.
+The `commons` module has all `core` module components plus `SocialSuggestionEditText` that displays hashtag and mention suggestions as you type.
 You can use custom model extending `Hashtagable` and `Mentionable`, or even use your adapter extending `SuggestionAdapter<Hashtagable>` and `SuggestionAdapter<Mentionable>`.

 ```gradle